 Digital signatures are the digital equivalent of regular ink signatures.
-Just like ink signatures are used to signal your approval or involvement on a paper document and its contents, a digital signature does the same but on digital documents.
+Just like ink signatures signal your approval or involvement in a paper document and its contents, a digital signature does the same on digital documents.

 And they do it far better than ink signatures can.

-Through the PKI and through the rest of the processes involved in creating electronic signatures and storing digitally signed documents, you can be sure that your signature cannot be forged, and once signed, the document cannot be altered.
+Through the PKI and the processes involved in creating electronic signatures and storing digitally signed documents, you can be sure that your signature cannot be forged, and once signed.
+The document cannot be altered.

-This makes a digital document with an e-signature secure enough to be valid around the world, including anywhere within the United States and the European Union.
+This makes a digital document with an e-signature secure enough to be valid worldwide, including anywhere within the United States and the European Union.

 How Do Digital Signatures Work?